 The BIA says it does not have jurisdiction to accept late appeals.
 However, some circuit courts have disagreed.
 Although the BIA doesn’t traditionally accept “equitable tolling” of the deadline as a possibility, some courts have said it should.
 See Khan v.
 U.S. Dep’t of Justice, 494 F.3d 255 (2d Cir.
 2007) (“extraordinary or unique circumstances” may “excuse his untimely appeal”).
 In practice, just filing an appeal late with a request that it be accepted out of time will result in a rejection by the Board.

 Late Appeals by Certification for “Exceptional Circumstances”:

-For example, if you mail your notice of appeal the day before it is due and the overnight delivery carrier does not deliver it on time, it will not be considered “exceptional.”
+For example, if you mail your notice of appeal the day before it is due and the overnight delivery carrier does not deliver it on time, the BIA said in Liadov that it will not be considered “exceptional circumstances.”
 If you send it by “overnight” earlier, say 4 or 5 days before it is due, and it still doesn’t arrive on time, the BIA in Liadov said that might be “exceptional.”

-Motions to Reopen:
+Motions to Reissue the Decision:

 Stay of Removal:

 Remember that normally motions to reopen and late appeals do not automatically trigger a “stay of removal.”
 Failing to appeal the IJ’s decision causes it to become final, triggering the mandatory removal provisions in INA 241.
 If the appeal deadline has passed, you should consult with your attorney about your options in seeking a stay of removal.